nerdsinspace/leaky-leaky/README.md

 To reproduce this issue an attacker needs to follow the following steps.

    1. Log in to Minecraft with any account.
    2. Instead of using Mojang's modern join server authentication api, use the legacy authentication api.
-Replace the username sent to the api with the any valid username.
+Replace the username sent to the api with any valid username.

 ### Resolution
 This vulnerability needs to be fixed on the authentication level by Mojang Specifications, it cannot be resolved on a server locally.